dobernike/expense-tracker/README.md

 - Users can delete an expense.
 - Users can view all expenses.
 - Users can view a summary of all expenses.
 - Users can view a summary of expenses for a specific month (of current year).
+Now w/o year option

+# additional requirements

-Here are some additional features that you can add to the application:
+Here are some additional features that could be add to the aplication:

 - Add expense categories and allow users to filter expenses by category.
 - Allow users to set a budget for each month and show a warning when the user exceeds the budget.